-The Signature Series Kitchen Sink - sinks for the 21st Century
+The Signature Series Workstation Copper Kitchen Sink - sink designed for the 21st Century

 available in: Copper, Stainless, Rustic Stainless, Millennia Stainless - Apron, under mount or top mount and even our retrofit sinks.